microsoft/Mixed-Reality-Remoting-Unity/README.md

 # Features
 * Preview Unity content, in play mode, on HoloLens and Android phones - no need to build!
-* Join a [Holographic remoting](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/native/holographic-remoting-player) session from your phone - view HoloLens content from a secondary device (third person POV)
-* Easy integration with existing Unity projects
+* Integrates with existing Unity projects
 * All-in-one editor tooling calibration and recording
 * Project-agnostic mobile companion app
 * Record video

+Similar to [Holographic Remoting](https://learn.microsoft.com/en-us/azure/remote-rendering/how-tos/unity/holographic-remoting) - but instead of being limited to HoloLens devices, you can also join on an AR-enabled Android device (thus enabling third person POV, from the perspective of the HoloLens)

 <br />